 Since you’d be keeping your camera in your hands, using a slow shutter speed isn’t the best idea.
 Let me explain this studio photography tip a little further.

 If you’re working with flash, decide if you want the ambient light to create a strong effect.
 If you want both in your photos, set the shutter speed slower than the synchronization.

 If you only want the flash, set the shutter speed closer to the synchronization speed of the flash.

 10. Create effects with shadows

-Shadows play an important role in studio portrait photography and making use of them in your advantage is among the most creative studio photography tips.
+Shadows play an important role in studio portrait photography, and making use of them to your advantage is among the most creative studio photography tips.
 They can be created intentionally too.
 The length and intensity of the shadows will depend on the direction and distance from which the light is falling on your subject.

 If you don’t want the shadows and can’t seem to avoid them in your studio photography, then you may remove or soften/harden them during the model photo editing procedure.

 Props are used to create fun, interaction, and a storyline in your studio portrait photography.
 This studio photography tip is handy when you’re capturing images for a magazine or social media.